Skip to main content

 |

-Published on: June 20, 2024
+Published on:

 Summer is here.
 And with it, I find myself breathing a heavy sigh of relief, followed quickly by a hesitant intake of breath.
 Relief because school is over.
 Hesitancy because, well, summer is challenging as a parent.
 And I have a special challenge, faced by many these days: I work from home.

 This is not my first summer in this position, and I've fond that even though I work full-time from home (without childcare or constant camps) our summer can be structured and fun.
 While it’s not always easy, I know that my family and my work will survive (dare I say “thrive”?) this summer.
+Here are some tips and tricks to help you make it through, too.

 Manage expectations

-The first step to a successful summer break — and by successful, we mean where I don’t spend the whole time screaming at my kids — is to manage expectations.
+The first step to a successful summer break — and by successful, I mean I don’t spend the whole time screaming at my kids — is to manage expectations.
 Talk about what you need to accomplish, talk about what you’d like to do.
 Ask them what they’d like to do.
 Then explain budgetary concerns and constraints, travel plans and how much time you are going to allow them to watch YouTube.

-It is also be helpful to manage expectations with your partner or anyone else involved in the day-to-day lives of your kids.
+It is also helpful to manage expectations with your partner or anyone else involved in the day-to-day lives of your kids.
 If you’re setting a two-hour tech limit at your house, and your kids are supervised by another parent on Tuesdays, you may be able to coordinate to share limits.
-Because you are now toting kids with you everywhere you go, your partner may be able to take on a little more parenting or household responsibilities.
+Because you are now toting kids with you everywhere you go, your partner may be able to take on more parenting or household responsibilities.
 But unless you talk these things through, they are never going to know you are struggling.

 Fewer fights occur when everyone has all the information.